|Maps & Directions|

 WE SERVE MOTIVATED, DETERMINED STUDENTS WHO THRIVE IN A PERSONAL, WELCOMING, AND APPROACHABLE ENVIRONMENT WHERE THEY CAN SEE CONSTANT PROGRESSION.

 Our skilled and professional faculty-practitioners build bridges between a solid education foundation in the liberal arts and practical life.
 We provide a rewarding educational experience that gives our graduates a wide variety of options and a competitive advantage in the career marketplace.

-Humphreys College is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
+Humphreys College is accredited by the Western Association of Schools and Colleges Senior College and University Commission.
 Additionally, the court reporting program is approved by the Court Reporters Board of California.